actinia-org/actinia-core/docs/docs/tutorial_data_access.md

 Access to locations and mapsets in the persistent database
 ----------------------------------------------------------

-The following API call lists all available locations in the Actinia persistent database:
+The following API call lists all available locations in the actinia persistent database:

 ```bash